storyprotocol/documentation/docs/Ecosystem/ai-agents-on-story.md

 metadata:
   robots: index
 ---
-Below are details on how to register and add terms to your AI Agent on Story.
+Below are details on how to:

+* Register an AI Agent as IP
+* Add License Terms to your AI Agent
+* Register Your Agent's Outputs as IP

 ## Registering an Agent